-Collaboration, Innovation and Learning
+Cross-Network Collaboration, Innovation and Learning

-Remote Monitoring and Consultation for Patients
+Remote Monitoring and Consultation

-Today, patients are managed in episodes of care: an appointment with their health-care provider or urgent hospital trip when new symptoms develop.
-How do we go from treating patients 2-3 times a year during episodes of care to continuous monitoring 365 days a year?
-How do we open a dialogue with their doctor immediately upon worsening symptoms, rather than waiting to get checked out?
+Today, patients are managed in episodes of care: an appointment with their healthcare provider or urgent hospital trip when new symptoms develop.
+How do we go from treating patients two-three times a year during episodes of care to continuous monitoring 365 days a year?
+How do we open a dialogue between a patient and their healthcare team immediately upon worsening symptoms, rather than waiting for a check-up?

 Wearables and Remote Diagnostic Sensors

 A wearable sensor for patients with heart failure is a health monitoring device that seamlessly integrates into someone’s everyday life, helping keep them safe at home.
 For example, sensors can be embedded in clothing to monitor vital signs related to heart failure.
 These sensors communicate a patient’s status in real-time to their healthcare team.
 Wearables and remote diagnostic sensors can come in a variety of forms, such as: